vizdata-f21/project-1-the_outliers/README.md

 ### Approach

-&lt;&lt;&lt;&lt;&lt;&lt;&lt; HEAD To address Question 1 we created two distinct plots:

-First, we created a a geom\_line plot with year on the x-axis and count on the y-axis.
-We colored the lines by type of video, after creating a count variable that corresponds to each ad category.
-For ads that feature multiple categories we count them as separate observations.
-Likewise, we omit ads that feature no categories at all.
-This plot is best for our question because it clearly displays trends over time faceted by category.

-# Second, \[\]

 Graph 1: Our first graph sought to explore the prevalence of ad characteristics over time.
 Originally, we hoped to show this data in a line graph with year on the x axis, count of ad characteristics on the y